vavrusa/rfc-dnscomp/rfc-dnscomp.md

     +-+-+-+-+-+-+-+-+
 Figure: OPT RR option COMPRESS format.

-The Algorithm field defines the compression algorithm proposed by the client.
+The Algorithm field defines the compression algorithm proposed by the client, denoted by an assigned number.
-A value of zero indicates the default proposed compression algorithm.
+There are 256 possible combinations, including the mandatory compression algorithm.
+In the case of exhaustion, a new OPT code should be proposed.
+A value of zero indicates the mandatory compression algorithm.

+The COMPRESS option **MAY** be used in the query to indicate compression request and negotiated algorithm.
+The use of COMPRESS option in the response is not defined.

 @TODO@